da5nsy/ReproducibleResearch/episodes/step1Folders.md

  - Educate others in your space on good naming conventions and build a reference guide to be used across your group.

- - Get a metadata file set up for your media
+ - Get a metadata file set up for your media.

- - If you are working in Python, you can use a [python package](https://github.com/vukovicnikola/templateproject) developed by researcher Nikola Vukovic to generate a logical, standardised, and flexible directory hierarchy for academic research
+ - If you are working in Python, you can use a [python package](https://github.com/vukovicnikola/templateproject) developed by researcher Nikola Vukovic to generate a logical, standardised, and flexible directory hierarchy for academic research.

 :::